xiaoyuvax/bflata/README.md

 							where dependencies of child projects are deposited and served to parent project, as to fulfill any possible reference requirements

-	  -xx|--exclufx:<dotnet Shared Framework path>  Path where lib exclus will be extracted from. e.g. 'C:\Program Files\dotnet\shared\Microsoft.NETCore.App\7.0.2'
+	  -xx|--exclufx:<dotnet Framework path>         Path where lib exclus will be extracted from. e.g. 'C:\Program Files\dotnet\shared\Microsoft.NETCore.App\7.0.2'
 							Extracted exclus stored in '<moniker>.exclu' for further use with moniker specified by -fx opt.
 							If path not given, BFlatA searches -pr:<path> with -fx:<framework>, automatically.